 The Industrial Sustainable Chemistry (ISC) Group focuses on the transition to a circular economy and more specifically the transition from a fossil-based to a bio-based economy, connecting sustainable development and production of energy and chemicals.
 The group’s focus is on future polymers with bulk volume potential.
-We are active in projects involving biorefinery technology (industrial sugars) and textile (cotton/polyester) recycling, and in projects to develop the production of monomers from biomass and from CO2 (the only two alternatives for fossil feedstock when making polymers).
+We are also active in projects involving biorefinery technology (industrial sugars) and textile (cotton/polyester) recycling, and in projects to develop the production of monomers from biomass and from CO2 (the only two alternatives for fossil feedstock when making polymers).

 Sustainability is one of the flagship themes of the UvA.
 This area is rapidly expanding and of high societal relevance as a result of global challenges in the area of climate change and related environmental issues, the finite nature of a broad range of fossil resources, as well as public policy issues associated with the exploitation and supply of energy, fuels and materials.